DOI-USGS/ISIS3/README.md

 ### Updating

-  To update to the newest version of ISIS, run `mamba update -c usgs-astrogeology isis`
+  To update to the newest version of ISIS, run `conda update -c usgs-astrogeology isis`

-  To update to our latest release candidate , run `mamba update -c usgs-astrogeology/label/RC isis`
+  To update to our latest release candidate , run `conda update -c usgs-astrogeology/label/RC isis`

-  Note that for ISIS versions 3.10 and above, new versions and release candidates will only be available under the package name `isis` and `mamba update isis3` and `mamba update -c usgs-astrogeology -c usgs-astrogeology/label/RC isis3` will not work for additional updates.
-Instead, after installing an `isis` package, `mamba update isis` should be used to update to a new version and `mamba update -c usgs-astrogeology/label/RC isis` to update to a new release candidate.
+  Note that for ISIS versions 3.10 and above, new versions and release candidates will only be available under the package name `isis` and `conda update isis3` and `conda update -c usgs-astrogeology -c usgs-astrogeology/label/RC isis3` will not work for additional updates.
+Instead, after installing an `isis` package, `conda update isis` should be used to update to a new version and `conda update -c usgs-astrogeology/label/RC isis` to update to a new release candidate.

 ### Operating System Requirements